Lauren-Nilsson/knot_polynomials/README.md

 1 1* 0 0* | 1* 1 0* 0

 PROGAMMER'S OTHER NOTES:
 This program was written as a topology final project.
 There is much room for it to grow.
-I have purposely left it open so that other students (either graduate / undergraduate researchers or those taking this course) may make modifications.
+I have purposely left it open so that other students (either graduate / undergraduate researchers) may make modifications.
 Below are some edits I think would be useful, organized from simplest to most difficult to implement.
-1) Add a function to determine the smallest and largest segement.
-This would allow the user to label knots with any scheme (e.g. 1-12 instead of 0-11).
-2) Add a function to determine which knot is between the first and last segments and put a flag on it.
+1) Add a function to determine which knot is between the first and last segments and put a flag on it.
 This would not restrict the user to identifying this crossing in advance.
-3) Allow multiple, intertwined, unconnected loops.
+2) Allow multiple, intertwined, unconnected loops.
 (This has not been tested, but may work with current implementation)
-4) Add virtual knot analysis (check to see if the PD notation is valid, output Error message instead of allowing compiler to crash)
+3) Add virtual knot analysis (check to see if the PD notation is valid, output Error message instead of allowing compiler to crash)
-5) Add arc analysis.
+4) Add arc analysis.
 Determine how to generate Jones Polynomial for this case
-6) Link this program to Mathematica with a script / mexing function to automatically generate the Jones Polynomial summation.
+5) Link this program to Mathematica with a script / mexing function to automatically generate the Jones Polynomial summation.

 /////////////////////////////////////////////////////